PaulNeumann/PaulNeumann.github.io/_pages/links.md

 ---
-title: Links I Use All.
-The.
-Time.
+title: Links
 layout: page
 permalink: /links/
 ---
+I use the following sites all. the. time.

 ### Oracle Database
 - [ORACLE-BASE](https://oracle-base.com/): Tim Hall's site is an **amazing** reference for Oracle Database-related information.